isabel-campos-plasencia/Grid-box/README.md

 The directory $GRID_SOURCE will be available inside this environment.

-Inside the environment you can "cd $GRID_SOURCE" and follow the instructions for building and configuration.
+Inside the environment you can "cd $GRID_SOURCE" and follow the instructions of GRID.

 The grid-box has pre-installed openMPI as MPI implementation.
 If you want to use another one, you need to install it your self following usual procedures.
 Notice however that the environment variables are by default pointing to OpenMPI as default.
 You need to change that.